Eugene (wrestler): Singles competition (2005–2006)

-Eugene returned to wrestling on the July 25, 2005 episode of Raw, taking part in Kurt Angle's regular "Kurt Angle Invitational" challenge.
+Eugene returned to wrestling on the July 25 episode of Raw, taking part in Kurt Angle's regular "Kurt Angle Invitational" challenge.
 Eugene defeated Angle, winning his cherished Olympic gold medal (per match stipulation), and starting a feud between the two.
-The feud culminated at SummerSlam, where Angle defeated Eugene to regain his medal.
+The feud culminated at SummerSlam on August 21, where Angle defeated Eugene to regain his medal.
 Eugene then briefly teamed with Tajiri (who, incidentally, had also previously teamed with William Regal).
-The team lasted until Tajiri's release in December 2005.
+The team lasted until Tajiri's release in December.

-At Taboo Tuesday, Rob Conway teamed with Tyson Tomko to face Eugene and a "WWE Legend", to be chosen by the fans.
+At Taboo Tuesday on November 1, Rob Conway teamed with Tyson Tomko to face Eugene and a "WWE Legend", to be chosen by the fans.
 "Superfly" Jimmy Snuka was chosen over Kamala and "Hacksaw" Jim Duggan, and pinned Conway with his Superfly Splash to win the match.

-On November 18, 2005, WWE.com reported Dinsmore was rushed to the hospital the previous night, after passing out in a hotel lobby in Manchester, and was suspended indefinitely.
+On November 18, WWE.com reported Dinsmore was rushed to the hospital the previous night, after passing out in a hotel lobby in Manchester, and was suspended indefinitely.
 Days later, WWE.com stated Dinsmore admitted to taking prescription drugs, including somas.
 This coincided with the announcement of WWE's new drug policy (established as a result of Eddie Guerrero's death from heart failure, aggravated by his history of drug abuse).

-Eugene made his return to WWE in the Royal Rumble match at the namesake event on January 29, 2006, as the eighteenth entrant.
+Eugene made his return to WWE in the Royal Rumble match at the Royal Rumble on January 29, 2006, as the eighteenth entrant.
 He was eliminated by Chris Benoit.
-At WrestleMania 22, Eugene competed in a preshow battle royal which was won by Viscera.
-Eugene briefly feuded with Matt Striker, after appearing in the "Matt Striker's Classroom" segment of Backlash on April 30, 2006.
+Eugene briefly feuded with Matt Striker, after appearing in the "Matt Striker's Classroom" segment of Backlash on April 30.
 Striker ultimately defeated Eugene to end the feud.
-After appearing at ECW One Night Stand, Eugene formed a tag team with "Hacksaw" Jim Duggan.
-He challenged Umaga to a match at Vengeance and lost, despite having Duggan, Doink the Clown, and Kamala in his corner.
-He defeated Vince McMahon and Shane McMahon in a handicap match on the July 10 Raw, after interference from D-Generation X. On the September 4 Raw, Eugene and Duggan challenged World Tag Team Champions the Spirit Squad for the title, but were unsuccessful.
+After appearing at ECW One Night Stand on June 11, Eugene formed a tag team with "Hacksaw" Jim Duggan.
+He challenged Umaga to a match at Vengeance on June 25 and lost, despite having Duggan, Doink the Clown, and Kamala in his corner.
+He defeated Vince McMahon and Shane McMahon in a handicap match on the July 10 Raw, after interference from D-Generation X (DX).
+On the September 4 Raw, Eugene and Duggan challenged World Tag Team Champions the Spirit Squad for the title, but were unsuccessful.
 The team split up on the November 6 Raw.
 After losing a rematch to The Spirit Squad, Eugene attacked Duggan, turning heel.
 However, the angle was soon dropped and, before the end of the year, Eugene became a face again.
 After this, he wrestled mainly on the Raw B-show, Heat.